-Any lump sum, pension or annuity received by or accrued to any resident from a source outside the Republic as consideration for past employment outside the Republic is exempt.
-Any amount transferred to a South African retirement fund from a source outside the Republic in respect of the member is also exempt.
+Any lump sum, pension or annuity received by or accrued to any resident from a source outside South Africa as consideration for past employment outside South Africa is exempt.
+Any amount transferred to a South African retirement fund from a source outside South Africa in respect of the member is also exempt.